sirsaula/dogviewer/README.md

   * `url` → what image to show
   * `breed` → display-friendly breed name parsed from the URL
 * Parsing the breed from the image URL:
-  * Avoids extra API calls.
+  * Avoids extra API calls

 ### 4. Error Handling & Loading States

-* Booleans and nullable strings (`isLoading`, `errorMessage`) are used for simple yet explicit state management.
+* Booleans and nullable strings (`isLoading`, `errorMessage`) are used for simple state management
 * Allows the UI to clearly represent:

   * Loading state
   * Error message when fetch fails
   * Normal state when data is loaded
-* This separation keeps the render logic clear and easy to extend (e.g., adding retry buttons, toasts, etc.).
+* This separation keeps the render logic clear and easy to extend

 ### 6. Accessibility Considerations

-* Thumbnails and controls are implemented using `<button>` elements and `aria-label` attributes where appropriate.
+* Thumbnails and controls are implemented using `<button>` elements and `aria-label` attributes where appropriate
-* Images include `alt` text based on the parsed breed.
+* Images include `alt` text based on the parsed breed
-* This improves keyboard navigation and screen reader support with almost no extra complexity.
+* This improves keyboard navigation and screen reader support with almost no extra complexity